nadeemabdulhamid/csc121-fall2023/class01-simple-data/slides.md

 - Step 1: Set up the class definition:
     - Keyword <code>class</code>, followed by the name (of the structure), followed by <code>{ … }</code>
 - Step 2: Declare the fields and their types
     - List each field name, preceded by its type.
+(Java checks for consistency of types to identify code errors before you run your program.)
     - These "field declarations" should be the first lines inside the body { … } of the class definition.
     - Note: In Java, each statement other than a class definition (and other multiline constructs) ends in a semicolon
 - Step 3: Add a constructor